Course overview

 Food Perception and Product Design

-This module will provide fundamental knowledge of food processing technologies including primary food processing, raw ingredient preparation, ambient-temperature processing, thermal processing, and preservation processing.
-You will also study the principles and development of novel food technologies such as cold-plasma and pulsed electric field from real-life research cases developed by our research scientists.
+Develop your knowledge of food processing technologies including primary food processing, raw ingredient preparation, ambient-temperature processing, thermal processing and preservation processing.
+Study the principles and development of novel food technologies, from real-life research cases developed by research scientists.

 Optional work placement year